trteodor/YT_Usb_Tutorial_Polish_Leangugage/README.md

 Finally:

- **_Call "make" in this project at him location compile provided example
+ **_Call "make" in this project at him location to compile provided example

 You can call "make flash" to program MCU.
 # General References: